teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/operations_work_request.md

 **Describe the work you would like completed:**
 <!-- A clear and concise description of what problem you are trying to solve -->

-**Prpose your solution and if there are limitations to the solution, then justify:**
+**Propose your solution and if there are limitations to the solution, then justify:**
 <!-- Does this problem have to solved a certain way or can it be open to engineering creativity so long as it accomplishes the goal -->

 **Indicate the priority level and justify due date:**